 I still feel good about their purchase as we DID review the finance company’s paper work as well, making sure we still felt comfortable with what they were providing.

 The USDA Home Loan helps a variety of people from all walks of life.
 It’s a government loan that is 100% financed which allows buyers who may be in tough financial situation to achieve the American Dream of homeownership.
 Whether you are fresh out of school or have been retired for years, this loan allows people to get into new homes with little to no money out of pocket.
-Whether you are going through a tough stretch in your life or trying to buy your first home, the USDA home loan has something to offer to everyone looking into a home purchase.
+Whether you are going through a tough stretch in your life or trying to buy your first home, USDA loans have something to offer to everyone looking into a home purchase.
 The qualification process is simple and easy with us.
 It starts with a simple phone call or a quick email to www.usdaloanagency.com and within 24 hours you should hear from one of us eager to help you get into a new home.
 Whether you have homes picked out on Zillow or Trulia or haven’t even looked into a home purchase before, we can help get you on the right path to home ownership quick and easy.
 All it takes is a few minutes of your time speaking with us to see how best we can help.
 Our highly trained, seasoned loan officers will be with you every step of the way until we can get you to the closing table ensuring a smooth loan process from start to finish.
 Stop renting and throwing money down a bottomless pit and start building your future and equity in a new home.
 Let us help get you home!
 CREFCO